cfebs/phpvm/README.md

 ### For Quick Dev

-Links this source to our target install dir.
+Link this source to our target install dir.

     ln -s $PWD $HOME/.phpvm
     . ./scripts/phpvm